Mosquitoes and other pests in Grenada WI

-They also have a food canal to suck up blood and a canal that injects saliva containing anticoagulant and anaesthetic.
-The anticoagulant keeps the blood liquid to keep it flowing and the anaesthetic stops you from feeling the bite so you don’t disturb the feeding insect.
-The body’s immune system recognises the foreign material injected into the bite and produces histamine as a defence mechanism.
-This causes localised inflammation and itching.
+They also have a food canal to suck up blood and a canal that injects saliva containing anticoagulants and anesthetic.
+The anticoagulant keeps the blood liquid to keep it flowing and the anesthetic stops you from feeling the bite so you don’t disturb the feeding insect.
+The body’s immune system recognizes the foreign material injected into the bite and produces histamine as a defense mechanism.
+This causes localized inflammation and itching.

 Only the female mosquitoes suck blood as their meal, having the specialized mouthparts that can penetrate the skin, though they can also feed on sweet plant juices.

 Male mosquito mouthparts are adapted only to feed on nectar and plant juices and cannot penetrate the skin.
-It is the female’s mosquito that transmits diseases to humans and animals.
+It is the female mosquito that transmits diseases to humans and animals.

 Tips to prevent mosquito bites on your vacation to Grenada: